YunoHost-Apps/coturn_ynh/doc/DISCLAIMER_fr.md

 ## Configuration

-Vous devez installer coTURN à la racine ou un sous-domaine comme `turn.domain.lts`
+Vous devez installer coTURN à la racine ou un sous-domaine comme `turn.domain.tld`

 How to configure this app: a plain file with SSH.